 The Samsonite Omni PC is backed up by Samsonite’s 10-year warranty.
 Although lately there’s been some talk that their warranty isn’t what it used to be, it’s still one of the most reliable warranties between all the luggage brands.

 When you get into all the small print, this warranty essentially covers only manufacturing defects.
 Airline damage, misuse, accidents, and normal wear aren’t covered.
-For instance, a zipper that’d break on one of the first uses while using the suitcase normally would be covered under the warranty.
-Or a wobbly handle that eventually comes off.
-If, however, you lose a wheel while the suitcase is checked, the warranty won’t be valid, as it’s airline damage.
+For example, broken zippers and wobbly handles would usually be covered under this warranty because they’re classified as manufacturing defects.
+If, however, the suitcase would lose a wheel while it’s checked-in, the warranty wouldn’t be valid because it’s classified as airline damage.

 For the warranty to work, you’ll need to provide the receipt, and it’s valid only for ten years.
 If you need to send it to their repair center, you’ll have to pay for the shipping, or you can take it to their nearest store and they’ll send it over to Samsonite’s repair center for a 10$ or 15$ fee.
 At least, Samsonite covers the return shipping fees.

 But even though the warranty doesn’t sound that good on paper, you have to remember that you’re dealing with Samsonite.
-Their customer service and warranty repairs have gotten a solid reputation for standing by their products, even if the issue isn’t covered by the warranty.
+Their customer service and warranty repairs are pretty well-known for standing by their products, even if the issues aren’t covered by the warranty.
 So if you ever have any issues, just send them a message and there’s a good chance that your issue will be resolved.